jones58/personal-knowledge-wiki/Javascript/Javascript frameworks/React/React notes.md

 ### Common Build tools

 - Create React App
-    - ``npx create-react-app`` creates react app and bundles it with webpack automatically.
+  - `npx create-react-app` creates react app and bundles it with webpack automatically.
   - html element will just have a root div, linked to index.js which tells what to feed in and app.js which has all the html in.
-    - ``npm start`` will run live server with React app.
+  - `npm start` will run live server with React app.
-    - ``npm run build`` will crerate a build folder which can be uploaded to server.
+  - `npm run build` will crerate a build folder which can be uploaded to server.
 - Vite

+  - `npm init vite my-app`
+  - Simplifies and speeds up build process.
+  - works for most developers and with multiple frameworks.
+  - can add plugins
+  - `npm run dev` to run locally.
+  - Makes typescript faster.
+  - modifying source code will make changes instantly, unlike create react app.
+  - `npm run build` to generate build version

 - Next.js
 - Gatsby

 ### Files in a typical React app

-- ``package.json`` - dependencies and settings.
+- `package.json` - dependencies and settings.
-- ``node_modules`` - source code for node dependencies. git ignore and don't touch.
+- `node_modules` - source code for node dependencies. git ignore and don't touch.
-- ``public`` - where static files are stored
+- `public` - where static files are stored
-- ``src/index.js`` -main entrypoint to start app
+- `src/index.js` -main entrypoint to start app
-- ``src/App.js`` - root component of app.
+- `src/App.js` - root component of app.
-- ``src/App.spec.js`` - unit tests for app, to show if app working correctly.
+- `src/App.spec.js` - unit tests for app, to show if app working correctly.
-- ``src/*.css`` - css styling for app.
+- `src/*.css` - css styling for app.

 ## Components